Sermon Commentary for Sunday, March 13, 2016

 Isaiah probably first wrote this call to refuse to dwell on the past to Israelite exiles in Babylon.
 God had used Babylonian emperor Nebuchadnezzar’s armies to send Judea’s leftovers into exile in the 570’s BCE.
 Now, however, the Lord has raised up Cyrus of Persia to defeat Babylon and return captive Israel to Palestine.

 Yet along the way to a brighter future, the old prophet wants to remind Israel just why God exiled her in the first place.
-In doing so, Craig Barnes says the old prophet doesn’t “pulls any punches.”
+In doing so, Craig Barnes says the old prophet doesn’t “pull any punches.”
 God was, in fact, harshly judging Israel for her sins.
 Yet God also wanted to use Israel’s exilic experience to deepen her understanding of God’s covenant with her.

 Perhaps that’s why Isaiah begins the text the Lectionary appoints for this Sunday by recalling Israel’s past.
 He reminds her of her exodus from Egypt, particularly of God’s making a way for her through the Red Sea on dry land.
 Isaiah also reminds Israelites of the tragic fate of her Egyptian captors who drowned when God allowed the Red Sea to return to its natural ways.
 The language, says a colleague, is vivid and gripping.